-checks and balances for AEMO when considering whether to request information.
-For example, AEMO should only seek information if it considers it is reasonably necessary to do so for its NTP functions.78 It must also consider the reasonable costs of compliance when seeking information.79 Importantly, informal engagement between AEMO and NSPs in relation to information provision would still be expected to, and can, occur under this approach.
+The NEL already provides a regime for AEMO to seek information for the purpose of its NTP functions.
+This regime provides appropriate checks and balances for AEMO when considering whether to request information.
+For example, AEMO should only seek information if it considers it is reasonably necessary to do so for its NTP functions.
+100 It must also consider the reasonable costs of compliance when seeking information which would include consideration of whether the party from whom the information is being sought already has the data in the form being requested or not.
+101 Importantly, informal engagement between AEMO and NSPs in relation to information provision would still be expected to, and can, occur under this approach.